msorce/youtube-player-jquery-plugin/README.md

-# ytppi
-player plugin for jQuery
+# Cutom jQuery Plugin for the Youtube API